 DISM /Online /Cleanup-Image /RestoreHealth

-Warning: If DISM RestoreHealth fails with a "source files could not be found" error, jump to Fix 3.
-RestoreHealth needs Windows Update to pull repair files, and if KB5079473 is breaking update connectivity, you'll need to point it at the ISO instead.
+Warning: If DISM RestoreHealth fails with a "source files could not be found" error, jump to Fix 4.
+RestoreHealth needs Windows Update to pull repair files, and if the update is breaking update connectivity, you'll need to point it at the ISO instead.

 Restart after all four commands complete, then retry the update.